 Malbec: the grape that found a country

-A French exile that almost died at home, crossed an ocean, and became the soul of Argentine wine.
-What it tastes like, why altitude changed it, and how to choose a bottle worth drinking.
+A French exile that almost died at home — and became the soul of Argentine wine.
+6 chapters, everything you need to know.

 Some grapes belong to a place from the beginning.
 Malbec had to go looking for one.